mathewgomas-alfred/mathewgomas.io/tutorials/seexpr.rst

    To be absolutely precise, SeExpr **has no color management**.
    It always renders textures as :ref:`32-bit float <bit_depth>`, :ref:`gamma corrected <linear_and_gamma>`,
    sRGB images.
-Krita transforms them to your document's color space using the sRGB-elle-V2-srgbtrc.icc profile.
+Krita transforms them into your document's color space using the sRGB-elle-V2-srgbtrc.icc profile.

    See :ref:`color_managed_workflow` for what this means.